World tour exhibition

 Visit our chocolate factory and immerse yourself in the world of chocolate craftsmanship.
 Learn how truffles and hollow figures are made and create your own individual chocolate bar from three types of Lindt chocolate and 40 ingredients.
 This is then made right before your eyes by the Maîtres Chocolatiers.
 Would you like to learn the art of making chocolates or improve your skills?
 Then book one of our chocolate courses in our confectionery.

-The museum centerpiece of the Chocolate Museum is the cultural history exhibition: aphrodisiac, sacrifice, means of payment, food and pleasure - chocolate is and was all of these things.
+The museum centrepiece of the Chocolate Museum is the cultural history exhibition: aphrodisiac, offering, means of payment, food and pleasure - chocolate is and was all of these things.
+Gain exciting insights into the 5000-year-old history of cocoa, from the mythical ceremonies in Central America to the luxurious drink of the European aristocracy and today's luxury food for everyone.

 Chocolate is a feeling Exhibition Chocolate Museum Cologne